Instrumental and Choir Offerings

 All students in the program are required to present a performance final, which mirrors the requirements of a NYSSMA solo performance.
 This final exam determines their placement for the following year.
 The students are also encouraged to attend the NYSSMA Solo Festival in the Spring to perform for a trained adjudicator and receive a rating.

-The Knox Junior High School bands are directed by Mrs. Jennifer Casey.
-The Knox Band Program includes two curricular performing ensembles: the Seventh Grade Band and the Eighth Grade Band, as well as extra-curricular performance offerings.
+The junior high school bands are directed by Mrs. Jennifer Casey and include two curricular performing ensembles: the Seventh Grade Band and the Eighth Grade Band, as well as extra-curricular performance offerings.
 More information can also be viewed on Mrs. Casey’s teacher page: https://sites.google.com/a/johnstownschools.org/knox-band-notes/.

 Band provides an environment for students to improve on their major instruments in a large group setting.
 They will work together as a team to prepare diverse literature for performance.
 Seventh Grade Band students perform music that reinforces basic musicianship and ensemble skills.
 Eighth Grade Band members perform more challenging music and strive to refine their musicianship.
 Both ensembles perform for the Winter and Spring Concerts and the GJSD All City Concert to Celebrate Music in Our Schools Month.
 The Seventh Grade Band also performs for the eighth grade promotion ceremony.
 Band members are required to participate in all scheduled performances and lessons.